 Day 02.
 Drive to a small village near Leh.

-After a leisurely breakfast, we check-out and head to our next destination – a small village that is an hour’s drive from Leh.
-This is a day to take it easy and continue to acclimatize, though we will spend some time walking around the village with our cameras, interact with people and enjoy the mountain weather.
+After a leisurely breakfast, we check-out and head to a village near Leh.
+This is a day to take it easy and continue to acclimatize, though we will spend some time photographing people at the village, and also walking around the village with our cameras, interacting with people and enjoying the mountain weather.
 We will also have ample time for some photography discussions and to interact with the mentors and rest of the group.
+Overnight will be at Leh.

 Day 03, 04, 05, 06 and 07.
 Camping in changpa settlements.